BU3Implement sustainable procurement for the Council

 Description

-According to Oxygen Finance, up to 96% of Local Authorities (LAs) emissions potentially come from their supply chain, accounting for over 10% of UK carbon emissions by 2020/21.
+According to Oxygen Finance, up to 96% of Local Authorities' (LAs') greenhouse gas (GHG) emissions potentially come from their supply chains.
+In 2020/21, this was estimated to account for over 10% of UK's total emissions.

-By recognising the impact of procurement on the environment and community wellbeing, SBC aims to adopt measures that prioritise sustainability.
+Recognising the impact of procurement on the environment and community wellbeing, the Council is committed to integrating sustainability into its procurement decisions.

-The Council's co-operative procurement strategy has actions which drive and support the implementation of sustainable procurement.
+The Council's co-operative procurement strategy includes actions that drive and support the implementation of sustainable procurement practices.

-Sustainable procurement considers the lifecycle of products (from production to disposal), and selecting suppliers based on ethical and eco-friendly criteria.
-By prioritising sustainable procurement, the Council aims to reduce its carbon footprint and minimise waste.
-Additionally, this approach fosters the development of the circular economy, promoting resource efficiency and resilience.
+Sustainable procurement considers the entire lifecycle of goods and services (from production through use to disposal), and prioritises selecting suppliers based on ethical and eco-friendly criteria.

-Sustainability can be brought into the procurement process is through social value.
-SBC have adopted the Social Value Portal for the majority of procurements over £75k.
-It is based on the TOMs national framework that identifies themes, outcomes and measures and bidders can be encouraged to put forward sustainable solutions to add value.
+Sustainability can be brought into the procurement process through social value.
+The Council has adopted the Social Value Portal for the majority of procurements over £75k.
+This platform is based on the Themes, Outcomes and Measures (TOMs) national framework, encouraging bidders to propose sustainable and socially beneficial solutions that deliver added value to the community.

 Tasks